JorisPianezze/param_sea_spray_fluxes_offline/README.md

 # 1. Description <a name="Description"></a>
 <!-- ========================================= -->

-This repository contains an interface to use coupling ...
+This repository contains an offline interface to coupling_sltn.F90.